-

 Step 5: Understand your financing options

-- Military tuition assistance — provided by each service branch, offering up to $4,500 of assistance per fiscal year
+- Military Tuition Assistance Program — Tuition assistance is provided by each service branch, offering up to $4,500 of assistance per fiscal year.

-- Montgomery GI Bill® and MGIB Tuition Top-Up Programs — funded by the Department of Veterans Affairs
+- Montgomery GI Bill® Active Duty, Montgomery GI Bill® Selected Reserve and Tuition Assistance Top-Up program — These programs are funded by the Department of Veterans Affairs to provide education funding options for service members.

-- Tax credits and deductions — such as the American Opportunity Tax Credit and the Lifetime Learning Credit
+- Tax credits and deductions — Explore options, such as the American Opportunity Tax Credit and the Lifetime Learning Credit.

-- Federal grants and loans — such as the Federal Pell Grant, Federal Perkins Loans, Stafford Loans and Federal Supplemental Education Opportunities Grant
+- Federal grants and loans — Options include the Federal Pell Grant, Federal Perkins Loans, Stafford Loans and Federal Supplemental Education Opportunities Grant.

 More resources